- Promotes Health Calcium and Magnesium Levels

 - Certified R.A.W. & C.L.E.A.N

-Magnesium and calcium are fundamental nutrients that need to be in balance with each other in order for you to fully experience good health.
-Their importance on a cellular level is critical.
-Calcium and magnesium are like opposite sides of a coin.
-Calcium excites nerves, while magnesium calms them down.
-Calcium makes muscles contract.
-Magnesium is necessary for muscles to relax.
-Calcium is needed for blood clotting, but magnesium keeps the blood flowing freely.
-Calcium & Magnesium: A Matter of Balance You experience the tensing (calcium) and relaxing (magnesium) interaction of these two elements each time your heart beats, when you feel your pulse, and every time you breathe.
+Athletes put their bodies under intense stress.
+Strenuous exercising and sweating (due to exertion and high temperatures) cause the body to lose magnesium.
+Many athletes are deficient in both calcium and magnesium.
+Calcium is an important nutrient essential for maintaining total body health.
+Your body needs it every day not just to keep your bones and teeth strong, but to ensure proper functioning of muscles and nerves.
+It even helps your blood to clot.
+But can too much calcium be a problem?
+Yes, it can.
+Excess calcium can deplete its vital sister mineral, magnesium, from the body and, as a result, can bring about symptoms of magnesium depletion, listed on the sidebar of this page.
+Calcium acts to excite nerves and is necessary for muscle contraction.
+Magnesium, on the other hand, calms nerves and is needed for muscle relaxation.
+Calcium makes bones stiff and hard, but magnesium is needed to avoid their becoming brittle.
+An excess of unabsorbed calcium may result in kidney stones and deposits in soft tissues such as arteries and heart cells, where it can calcify or harden into insoluble calcium.
+You experience the tensing (calcium) and relaxing (magnesium) interaction of these two elements each time your heart beats, when you feel your pulse, and every time you breathe.
 When we are under stress, our cells which in their resting state contain magnesium go through a change.
-Calcium, normally outside the cells, enters the cells and the calcium level becomes high.
+Calcium, normally outside the cells, enters the cells through tiny gates and the calcium level temporarily becomes high.
 This is the action state in which a muscle cell, for example, will contract and tense the muscle.
-The magnesium then pushes the calcium out of the cell and the cell is again in its resting, relaxed state.
+The magnesium guardian then helps push the calcium out of the cell and the cell is again in its resting, relaxed state.
 Think of it as an on-off switch.
 The off is magnesium and the on is calcium.
 But what happens to a cell that is not in balance where the magnesium level in the body is deficient?
 In simple terms, the off switch doesnt fully turn off.
-That means calcium can continuously leak into the cells and stimulate cell activity (the on switch).
-The result is stress accompanied by one or more of the magnesium deficiency symptoms.
-Magnesium helps your muscles and nerves function properly; it keeps your heart rhythm steady, supports a healthy immune system and also assists in keeping your bones strong.
+That means calcium can continually leak into the cells and stimulate cell activity (the on switch).
+The result is stress, which may be accompanied by one or more of the magnesium deficiency symptoms listed on the other side of this page.
+Magnesium helps your muscles function properly; it keeps your heart rhythm steady and supports a healthy immune system.
 This essential mineral helps regulate blood sugar levels, promotes normal blood pressure and is required for producing and storing energy.
 It easy to see why many researchers say that no single dietary factor is as critical as magnesium.
-Calcium Too Much of a Good Thing?
-Calcium deficiency can be a serious issue.
-It is an important nutrient your body needs every day, but too much calcium can also be a problem.
-The recommended adequate intake of calcium according to the National Institutes of Health, Office of Dietary Supplements, is 1,000 mg for adults aged 1950 and 1,200 mg for 51 plus.
-There are many adults who are taking 1,2001,500 mg of supplemental calcium in addition to their dietary intake of calcium (an 8 oz cup of low-fat fruit yogurt contains 345 mg of calcium and one cup of nonfat milk contains 306 mg).
-Unassimilated calcium can end up in the soft tissues of the body where it deposits and hardens (calcifies) or in the urine where it may result in kidney stones.
-Unless calcium and magnesium are properly balanced, magnesium becomes depleted (too much calcium can itself deplete magnesium levels).
-This can result in an inability to quickly recover from stress and can itself be a source of stress.

 Payment & Security